chripo/calflate/README.md

 Welcome to Calflate
 ===================

-Calflate is a simple script to copy or import external calendar events into an online calendar.
+Calflate is a tool to copy or import external calendar events into an online calendar.

-It has no dependencies, it's Open Source Software and licenced under a *FreeBSD License*.
+It has no dependencies, it's open source and licenced under the *FreeBSD License*.

 Developed @ https://github.com/chripo/calflate